 Additionally, you can microwave the spaghetti squash for a couple of minutes before slicing, even if you do choose the oven roasting method, for easier slicing.

 Spaghetti squash is wonderfully delicious straight out of the oven.
 But if you’re feeling a bit creative just mix in some of your favorite veggies or top the spaghetti squash with a variety of sauces.
 In other words, use it any any way you’d use pasta or zucchini noodles.
 I personally love Spaghetti Squash with Broccolini and Truffle Oil.
 But any of my zucchini recipes can be modified for spaghetti squash as well, like my Zucchini Noodle Caprese, Zucchini Pasta with Lemon Garlic Shrimp and Zucchini Noodle Spaghetti Bolognese.

 You could even top the spaghetti squash with the sage walnut pesto from my Sweet Potato Gnocchi recipe.

 There are a few different ways to cook spaghetti squash, but roasting in the oven always makes for the most delicious flavor.

 - 2 tbsp olive oil

-- salt and pepper, to taste
+- salt and pepper

-- Preheat your oven to 375 degrees fahrenheit.
+Preheat the oven to 400 degrees fahrenheit.

-- Slice the spaghetti squash in half lengthwise and scoop out the seeds.
-Brush the squash with olive oil and sprinkle with salt and pepper.
+Coat the inside of the spaghetti squash with olive oil and sprinkle with salt and pepper.